 What is a CD early withdrawal penalty?

-If you need to access your money before the CD matures, you may be charged an early withdrawal fee.
+You may be charged an early withdrawal fee if you need to access your money before the CD matures.
 Early withdrawal penalties vary depending on the bank or credit union, but they can typically range from three to six months’ worth of interest.
-In some cases, the penalty may even be equivalent to the entire interest earned on the CD.
+In some cases, the penalty may be equivalent to the entire interest earned on the CD.

 How do I withdraw money from a CD account?